Shamillion/echo-bot/README.md

   "tokenVK"   : "23654???????:??????????"    -- Vkontakte group token,
   "groupIdVK" : 123456789              -- id of the Vkontakte group,
-  "apiVKVersion" : "5.130",            -- the version of the api for Vkontakte (the bot has been tested with version 5.130), "helpMess"  : [ "This is an echobot.\n",
+  "apiVKVersion" : "5.130",            -- the version of the api for Vkontakte (the bot has been tested with version 5.130), "messageHelpCommand" : [ "This is an echobot.\n",
                            "It repeats your messages a certain number of times.\n", "The number of repetitions can be changed by entering", " command /repeat."
-                ],                      -- the message displayed when the bot receives the "/help" command, "repeatMess"     : "How many reps do you want to set?",    -- the message displayed when the bot receives the "/repeat" command, "defaultRepeats" : 2,                 -- default number of repetitions, "priorityLevel"  : "DEBUG",           -- logging level.
+                         ],                      -- the message displayed when the bot receives the "/help" command, "messageRepeatCommand": "How many reps do you want to set?",    -- the message displayed when the bot receives the "/repeat" command, "defaultRepeats" : 2,                 -- default number of repetitions, "priorityLevel"  : "DEBUG",           -- logging level.
   "comment_priorityLevel" : "DEBUG || INFO || WARNING || ERROR",    -- possible logging levels.